abdelrahman-e/web-token-generation-validation/README.md

 ### General

 * Each spring service is separate
-* The generator service has 100% test coverage(with an integration test as well), the validator has only unit testing for util only given it's the same logic
+* The generator service has 100% test coverage(with an integration test as well), the validator has unit testing for util only given it's the same logic

 ### Generator